Spatial Energy Planning II

 Coordination of sustainable energy infrastructures based on the information system of SEP I

-The information system, which was developed in SEP I as the basis for considering the heat supply in planning processes (e.g. building authority process, local development planning), is now being implemented in the respective communities.
-In addition to the roll-out of the use of the information in the defined planning processes, the content for the areas of mobility and electricity is gradually being expanded and in this way specific instruments such as automated reports and apps are being created for the planning process.
-With the help of these tools, the development of sustainable energy infrastructures is coordinated and settlement development and land use are brought into line with the requirements of the energy transition.
-This paves the way for the planning and implementation of plus-energy quarters (quarters that produce large amounts of energy on site and are supplied with renewable energy).
-At the same time, suggestions are being drawn up on how the existing legal basis must be adapted in order to anchor energy sustainably.
+The information system, which was developed in SEP I as the basis for considering the heat supply in planning processes (e.g. building authority process, local development planning), was implemented in the respective communities.
+In addition to the roll-out of the use of the information in the defined planning processes, the content for the areas of mobility and electricity was gradually expanded and in this way specific instruments such as automated reports and apps were created for the planning process.
+With the help of these tools, the development of sustainable energy infrastructures was coordinated and settlement development and land use were brought into line with the requirements of the energy transition.
+This paved the way for the planning and implementation of plus-energy quarters (quarters that produce large amounts of energy on site and are supplied with renewable energy).
+At the same time, suggestions were drawn up on how the existing legal basis must be adapted in order to anchor energy sustainably.

-The following model solutions are being developed in the Spatial Energy Planning II project:
+The following model solutions were being developed in the Spatial Energy Planning II project:

 DATA BASIS FOR ENERGY PLANNING II